Surfing in Cape Town – City Spots + Beginner Spots [2025]

 Surfing in Cape Town is a real joy.
 You’ll catch wedges under the gaze of iconic Table Mountain and get some of the most consistent spots in the Southern Hemisphere.
-Plus, the city is the gateway to the Garden Route, which hosts epic surf destinations like J-Bay and more.
+Muizenberg is the starting point but there’s lots more…

 An introduction to surfing in Cape Town